yetu/youtube-html-app-DEPRECATED/README.md

     * furthermore in the `manifest.json` the urls to the different levels apps will be defined

 ## Set up

+Please open two different consoles for working with the app.
+In one you see the server build process and in the other one client build process.
+Go to the root folder of this project in both consoles.

 ### server setup